 2. Internal Parasites Cause Mineral Deficiencies

-Internal parasites can also be a concern for goats that have been eating dirt.
-Worms in a goat’s intestines may cause them to eat dirt or rocks in an attempt to rid themselves of the parasites.
+Internal parasites can also be a concern for goats eating dirt.
+Worms in a goat’s intestines may cause them to eat soil or rocks in an attempt to rid themselves of the parasites.

 Additionally, goats that do eat dirt may also ingest their droppings or droppings from another goat adding to the internal parasites.
-If you notice your goat eating dirt or rocks, always be sure to check for any signs of internal parasites and treat that as necessary.
+If you notice your goat eating dirt or rocks, always check for any signs of internal parasites and treat that as necessary.

-You may notice some of your goats start eating dirt or rocks around when they are shedding their winter coats.
+You may notice some goats start eating rocks and soil when shedding their winter coats.
 If this is a new and only occasional behavior, they may need a boost in copper.

 This mineral is directly related to coat health and hair growth, so if you only ever notice this behavior during the shedding months, a boost of copper may be necessary.

-Goats that have been sick and are now recovering, as well as young kids still nursing or being bottle fed, may also turn to eat dirt in an attempt to restart their gut flora and beneficial bacteria.
+Goats that have been sick and are now recovering, as well as baby goats still nursing or being bottle-fed, may also turn to eat dirt or mud in an attempt to restart their gut flora and beneficial bacteria.
 This may carry more risks for the goat as internal parasites, botulism, and other bacterial issues may arise.

 6. Well Water Can Contribute to Deficiencies

 Most rural areas that have goats also obtain their water from a well.
-The water pumped by a well often contains different concentrations of iron, calcium, or sulfur.
-These minerals are sometimes in such high concentrations that it can prevent your goats from absorbing the micronutrients they do need, leading them to be continuously deficient even if the proper balance of minerals is provided at all times.
+The well water often contains different iron, calcium, or sulfur concentrations.
+These minerals are sometimes in such high concentrations that it can prevent your goats from absorbing the micronutrients they need, leading them to be continuously deficient even if the proper balance of minerals is always provided.

 High calcium levels in water sources can bind to selenium in the goats’ system, preventing it from being absorbed by the goat properly.
-This leads to selenium deficiency which also leads to infertility and general health issues in your herd.
+This leads to selenium deficiency and infertility and general health issues in your herd.

 Contacting your local Health Agency or University to have your well water tested is a highly reliable and straightforward way to know exactly what minerals your water may contain.
-Once you know this, you can adjust the nutrients in your loose minerals and provide additional supplementation to your herd as needed.
+Once you know this, you can adjust the nutrients in your loose minerals and supplement your herd as needed.

 Most nutrients are given to goats in loose grit form rather than as a mineral block.
 This allows the goat to easily self-regulate their intake daily.
 The three most important minerals for domestic goats are: